 So, where to start?

-Nuts are simple and relatively cheap, so there’s no real reason not to have at least one full set of them in your preferred brand.
-Great for placing in “tapering” (non-parallel) cracks/openings, a well-placed nut is one of the most secure pieces of protection you can get.
+Nuts (or stopper/wire) are simple and relatively cheap - a staple of anyone's rack.
+Have at least one full set of them in your preferred brand.
+Great for placing in tapering (non-parallel) cracks/openings, a well-placed nut is one of the most secure pieces of protection you can get.
 Nuts can be difficult to remove once placed, so it’s also a very good idea to purchase a nut tool specifically designed to aid in their removal.

 Hexes might just look like big nuts at first, but don’t be fooled.
 These bad boys can be used as “passive” (e.g., placing it so that the wire/sling pulls straight down) or “active” (e.g., placing it so that the wire/sling pulls down in a way that forces the hex to torque into the wall) protection and can be used a much wider range of placements than nuts can.
 In this active mode, hexes can be used to protect cracks that nuts and cams struggle with, such as inward flaring cracks.